 This special early-entry morning will allow guests with Autism Spectrum Disorder (ASD) to experience the Worlds of Puppetry Museum and specialized educational activities in a sensory-friendly environment.
 Guests will be welcomed with activities (including guided storytelling as well as touch tables) by Center for Puppetry Arts staff members who have been trained in interactions with patrons with ASD.

 12-1pm: Museum exhibits/1pm: Performance/1:45-2:30pm: Create-A-Puppet Workshops™

-The first Saturday of every month, the Museum will open at 9 AM for families with children on the autism spectrum or children with sensory processing disorders.
-Sensory Friendly Saturdays include a sensory modified setting, limited admission and sound and lighting adjustments.
+On the first Saturday of every month, the Museum will open at 9 AM for families with children on the autism spectrum or children with sensory processing disorders.
+Sensory Friendly Saturdays include a sensory modified setting, limited admission and sound, and lighting adjustments.
 Admission will be $5 per person for non-members and free for members.
 Call Reservations at 404-527-3693 to book your space or purchase tickets online.

 All families of children with special needs are welcome to experience a quieter and calmer library all to themselves once a month on Sunday mornings at two select Gwinnett County Public Library branches.
 Visit gwinnettpl.org for more information and to watch a special social story designed to help prepare your children for a library visit.
 This is a special event for families with special needs- the library is not open to the general public during this time frame.

 Every third Wednesday evening, Catch Air Kidz hosts a private, themed night for neurodiverse families.
 Guests explore the unique play areas for which Catch Air is known without the usual crowd.
 The facility also boasts free wifi.